 To prepare, a mixture of crushed mint, green peppers, garlic, and salt is placed over a layer of boiled and softened Georgian cheese.
 With the mint mixture on the inside, the cheese is carefully rolled up and cut into small portions.
 The portions are then plated and poured over with a sauce made from nadughi or matsoni and the same mint mixture.

-Ajapsandali refers to a traditional Georgian dish made with different stewed vegetables like eggplant, tomatoes, potatoes, onions, green peppers, and bell peppers.
+Ajapsandali refers to a traditional Georgian vegetable dish made with different stewed vegetables like eggplant, tomatoes, potatoes, onions, green peppers, and bell peppers.
 They’re stewed till tender with seasonings like garlic, dry coriander, ground red pepper, black pepper, and salt.

-Ajapsandali is typically consumed as part of a family meal.
+Ajapsandali is typically consumed as part of a Georgian family meal.
 You can think of it as the Georgian version of ratatouille.
 It’s also popular in Armenia and in parts of the North Caucasus.

-One of the most common types of lobio is a cold version called lobio nigozit.
+One of the most common types of lobio in Georgia is a cold version called lobio nigozit.
 It’s typically made with cooked red kidney beans that are mashed with garlic, onions, walnuts, coriander, chili pepper, marigold petals, and vinegar.
 Hot versions of lobio may contain meat and are often served in a clay pot with mchadi.

 Khachapuri refers to a traditional Georgian dish consisting of cheese-filled bread.
 The bread can be shaped in various ways, typically with the cheese in the middle and a surrounding crust that can be broken off and dipped into the cheese.
 Aside from a specialized khachapuri cheese, the filling can contain eggs and other ingredients as well.